KordingLab/KordingLab.github.io/_people/luca_lonini.md

 ### About

-My current research interests are focused on predicting patient outcomes in the clinical rehabilitation domain using wearable sensors and machine learning models.
-The overarching goal of this research is to: 1) build models that can help clinicians plan rehabilitation protocols; 2) understand the benefits of new rehab technologies in terms of functional recovery (e.g. does an advanced prosthetic leg allow a patient to walk more?).
+ I am broadly interested in the application of machine learning and data science methods to augment or improve life.
+I am currently working on quantifying patient outcomes in clinical rehabilitation using wearables and smartphones data.
+The overarching goal of this research is to: 1) provide clinicians with quantitative data to tailor rehabilitation programs; 2) understand the benefits of new rehab technologies in terms of functional recovery (e.g. does an advanced prosthetic leg allow a patient to walk more?).

-I received my MSc in Biomedical Engineering from University Campus Bio-medico of Rome, Italy and my PhD in Computer Science from Goethe University in Frankfurt, Germany.
+I received my MSc in Biomedical Engineering from University Campus Bio-medico of Rome, Italy and my PhD in Computer Science from Goethe University of Frankfurt, Germany.

 During my MSc I worked on a model of the [acquisition and retention of motor tasks](http://dspace.mit.edu/openaccess-disseminate/1721.1/55996) to optimize robotic neuro-rehabilitation (in collaboration with the [Newman Lab at MIT](http://newmanlab.mit.edu/)).
 Throughout my PhD I worked on a method for [unsupervised learning of active stereo-vision](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3819528/) on the humanoid robot iCub using Sparse Coding and Reinforcement Learning.
 Here is a [video](https://www.youtube.com/watch?v=BuA6OU2VdhE&feature=youtu.be) of the result.

 <hr>

 ### Highlights

 <br>
+Nov 2016: Invited talk at the [IHMC](https://www.ihmc.us/research/) in Penscola, FL on "Quantifying Rehabilitation Outcomes using wearables and smartphones data" [Video](https://www.youtube.com/watch?v=kQz4YQbaZVY)

-Our paper **"Voodoo Machine Learning for Clinical Predictions"** is on BioRxiv [PDF](http://biorxiv.org/content/biorxiv/early/2016/06/19/059774.full.pdf), [altmetric score](https://biorxiv.altmetric.com/details/8885167)
+Sep 2016: Our paper **"Voodoo Machine Learning for Clinical Predictions"** is on BioRxiv [PDF](http://biorxiv.org/content/biorxiv/early/2016/06/19/059774.full.pdf), [altmetric score](https://biorxiv.altmetric.com/details/8885167)

-Our paper **"Activity Recognition in Patients with Lower Limb Impairments: Do we need training data from each patient?"** has been accepted at [EMBC 2016](http://embc.embs.org/2016/)!
+Jun 2016: Our paper **"Activity Recognition in Patients with Lower Limb Impairments: Do we need training data from each patient?"** has been accepted at [EMBC 2016](http://embc.embs.org/2016/)!
 This year's topic is _"Empowering Individual Healthcare Decisions through Technology"_<br>

-We convert clinical scores into Bayesian surprise for evaluating spinal cord injury walking skills with exoskeletons.
+Mar 2016: We convert clinical scores into Bayesian surprise for evaluating spinal cord injury walking skills with exoskeletons.
 See our [paper on JNER](http://download.springer.com/static/pdf/450/art%253A10.1186%252Fs12984-016-0142-9.pdf?originUrl=http%3A%2F%2Fjneuroengrehab.biomedcentral.com%2Farticle%2F10.1186%2Fs12984-016-0142-9&token2=exp=1462152638~acl=%2Fstatic%2Fpdf%2F450%2Fart%25253A10.1186%25252Fs12984-016-0142-9.pdf*~hmac=989f7a158dab80ecdb2ff30c0955308e8b66302e906fff4f27864772fcd5ee58)

 <hr>